-This eight session course will help you learn how to design, build, test, debug, and experiment with agent-based models.
+This multi-session course will help you learn how to design, build, test, debug, and experiment with agent-based models.
 Agent-based modelling (ABM) plays an important role in ecology, climate change, collective animal behaviour, economics, sociology, and many other sciences.
+The first part of every session will be presentations and exercises.
+The second part will be to support students building models of their choice.
 In the fifth session you will learn how to design and document a model.
 Techniques for incorporating data and geographical information into models will also be discussed.

 |Intended audience||Anyone interested in agent-based or individual-based modelling|